6leonardo/scheduler/README.md

 # scheduler

-easy 24x7 js widget scheduler all with a simple flask app to load and save db, the db is a 7x(24*4) matrix with the scheduled values and a array with the scheduled values
+easy 24x7 js widget scheduler all with a simple flask app to load and save db, the db is a 7x(24*4) matrix with the scheduled values and a array with the scheduled values.

-in index.html a simple html and js control to schedule temps may be to use with arduino
+in index.html a simple html and js control to schedule temps may be to use with arduino.

 examples